Szeccsa/jquery-include-html/readme.md

 A better way to include documents when using HTML.
 (Actually a dumber idea but who cares?
 It's Jquery) :D

 This script brings "&lt;?php  $path = $_SERVER['DOCUMENT_ROOT']; $path .= "/index.php"; include_once($path); ?&gt;" to HTML by doing the same thing as "&lt;?php  $path = $_SERVER['DOCUMENT_ROOT']; $path .= "/index.php"; include_once($path); ?&gt;".
+This is basically HTML include HTML by W3Schools but with Jquery. <a href="https://www.w3schools.com/howto/howto_html_include.asp" target="blank">Click here to visit W3Schools</a>

 ## Requirements